go to Vimeo and use the download button.

 The main idea in paganism is that man manipulates the spirits or the unseen forces in nature with various incantations and rituals in order to create an ideal place here on earth.
 There is also the manipulation of the spirits to advantage oneself or bring harm to enemies.

 Atheists believe that mankind is the highest form of life, and there is no God, heaven or salvation beyond the material world.
 The goal is to make the short existence one has here as pleasant as possible using whatever philosophy or system that achieves this optimum state.

 These are the major beliefs of the world and in history, concerning salvation.
 And again, I have to repeat, we've not done the topic justice.
 Please note some important points about these various beliefs when you compare them.

 First of all, they all have some form or idea of salvation.
-Every group aspires to a better life somehow, either a better life here through the practice of their, quote, religion or belief, or a better life in another world, the spirit world after this life is over.
-But every single one of them has this idea in their religion, which is actually the thing that moves their religion.
-Take that element out, the religion is useless.
-And secondly, and this is the important one, every one of these, except Christianity, is a works or law-based system for achieving salvation or heaven or the good life or whatever it is.
+Every group aspires to a better life somehow, either a better life here through the practice of their religion or belief, or a better life in another world after this life is over.
+Every belief system has this idea of salvation whether it is a way of having the best life possible here on earth or aspiring to another existence after death.
+Second, and this is an important point, every one of these religions/belief systems, except Christianity, is a works or law-based system for achieving salvation, heaven or the good life here in this world.
 All of them are work-based concepts.
 For example:

 - Judaism - You must obey the Jewish law and customs.

 - Islam - Muslims must practice the five pillars successfully.

 - Hinduism - The individual must purify himself from evil in life, after life, after life.